 As with any accident or injury abroad, it is essential that you report what has happened.

 Taking photos – and record the date and time the photographs were taken.
+Ideally your photos would document things such as poor standards of cleaniness, improper ways of storing food served to guests, flies in the dining area etc.

 Taking a sample - try to also get a sample taken at the local hospital or as soon as you return to the UK, which can identify the exact bacteria that caused your illness.
 It is important you try to get this done as quickly as possible as bacteria may only survive for a few days.

-Taking details of any witnesses - keep a note of names, addresses and email addresses so you can contact them should you need their help.
+Taking details of any witnesses - keep a note of names, addresses and email addresses, so you can contact them should you need their help.

 Under the Package Travel Regulations 1992, your UK Package tour operator: